-Sure enough, Charles Manson died of cardiac arrest and respiratory failure in the hospital on November 19.
-His demise had been brought on by the cancer that had since spread to other areas of his body.
+Sure enough, he died of cardiac arrest and respiratory failure in the hospital on November 19. charles Manson’s death had been brought on by the cancer that had spread to other areas of his body.
 In the end, the answer to the question of “how did Charles Manson die?” was altogether straightforward.

 And with Charles Manson dead, one of the 20th century’s most infamous criminals was gone.
 But, thanks largely to a woman named Afton Burton, the full saga of Charles Manson’s death was just getting started.

 According to The Daily Beast, Afton Burton first heard of Charles Manson when a friend told her about his environmental activism.
 His rallying cry known as ATWA — air, trees, water, animals — apparently impressed the teenager so much that she felt not only a kinship with Manson but began developing romantic feelings for him once they started communicating.